MetaMudraGames/Asphyxia/games/01_AXIOM/DESIGN_NOTES.md

 ▪ The definition of "success" matters enormously
 ▪ Logic without values is dangerous
 ▪ Values must be translated to be communicated
+▪ Systems can be manipulated by other systems
+▪ Victory may not mean what you think it means
 ```

 ### What We Don't Teach